 LFS (Land and Food Systems) branches to 3 major streams- Applied Biology, Global Resource Systems (2nd year entry) and Food, Nutrition and Health (the program I am currently in)- each with a variety of majors that students can apply to in later years.
 Currently, I am working through the first 2 years of the FNH major calendar, as well as the Dietetic pre-reqs.
 With that said, my academic calendar comprises of the basic faculty courses (LFS, FNH), art electives and plenty of science courses.

-My first year looks a little different than most of other FNH freshmen because of the courses I chose to drop with AP transfer credits.
+My first year looks a little different than most of other FNH freshmen because of my AP transfer credits.
 Also, there are changes to the FNH academic calendar that have also been implemented for the upcoming 2017/2018 year.
 Either way, I hope this review would help even just one (confused) student, and give a better overview of what to expect in the first year.

 [04/30/2017] I am anxiously refreshing my ssc grades summary page for the reveal of my past 4 months of blood, sweat and tears. (jk :P)